 Once you get to the top of the Cable Car ride you are met with plenty of options of how you want to get all the views.
 You can walk from the viewpoints to the sky bridge or you can get a little glass elevator.
 These will all cost you extra money if you decide to do them.

-Price for SkyBridge is RM5.00 for adult and RM3.00 for children.
+Langkawi sky bridge entrance fee is RM5.00 for adults and RM3.00 for children.